kamistoast/kamistoast/README.md

 ### About me

 - 🔭 I’m currently working on my first ios application
-- 🌱 I’m currently learning Swift with CoreData
+- 🌱 I’m currently learning Swift (of course) and CoreData
 - 📫 How to reach me: Discord > KamisToast#5041
 - ⚡ Fun fact: I love anime and manga